sunfishcode/basic-text/docs/Introduction.md

-Basic Text is a subset of Unicode intending to simplify plain text use cases, so that consumers don't need to worry about control codes, deprecated codepoints, newline conventions, or other complexities.
+Basic Text is a subset of Unicode intending to simplify plain text use cases, so that consumers don't need to worry about control codes, deprecated scalar values, newline conventions, or other complexities.

-This book contains the specification and supporting documentation.
+This book contains the current specification draft and supporting documentation.
 There is also [a Github repo] containing a prototype implementation.

 [a Github repo]: https://github.com/sunfishcode/basic-text/